Manussakis/deel-task/questions.md

 Just like functions, components can also have a "pure" behavior.
 Meaning that given the same props and states the component always returns the same result.
 PureComponent tends to be more fast than regular components since React doesn't need to do a deep comparison of the old and new values.

-If you use a PureComponent but your data need more than a shallow comparison in order to know whether the component should update or not, you might break your app.
+If you use a PureComponent but your data needs more than a shallow comparison in order to know whether the component should update or not, you might break your app.

 **2. Context + ShouldComponentUpdate might be dangerous.
 Can think of why is that?**

-Unfortunately, I can't elaborate on an adequate answer to this question.
+`ShouldComponentUpdate` is a lifecycle method used to decide whether a component should be updated or not.
+However, every time a Context's value changes, all components that are consuming this value will be updated, regardless of whether they (or their ancestors) implement SCU.
+This may cause unexpected updates in the app.

 **3. Describe 3 ways to pass information from a component to its PARENT.**